5l1v3r1/iphoneos-membrane/README.md

 ## Building it

-**Requirements:** `macOS` with installed `XCode` >= 7.3, `Theos`, `jailbroken iOS device` >= 10.0.
+**Requirements:** `macOS` with installed `XCode` >= 7.3, `Theos` with SDK 13.0.

 First you need to compile main membrane handler.
-After this you should build custom dyld patch located in `patch/`.
-Patch should be installed on target device to provide command interface and full system control for membrana handler.
+After this you should build membrane dynamic library located in `dylib/`.
+Dynamic library should be installed on target device to provide command interface and full system control for membrane handler.

 ## Features